SurajitChowbey/NetCDFProcessor/README.md

 5 Apply -> Run

-You can also call the main method of App class, from your class with [path to .nc file] in first position in main String[] argument.
+You can also call the App.main method, from your class with [path to .nc file] in first position in main String[] argument.